thisisamr/SysWatch/README.md

 This will tidy up the `go.mod` and `go.sum` files and download the necessary modules.

-Here's the updated section of the README that includes instructions for installing Node.js using `nvm` for Linux/macOS, as well as direct binary installation for Windows.

----

 ### 3. Ensure Node.js is Installed

 SysWatch uses **TailwindCSS** for styling, which requires Node.js to run.
 You will need **Node.js** and **npm** installed.
 Below are instructions for installing Node.js via `nvm` (Node Version Manager) for Linux and macOS, and direct binary installation for Windows.

 #### Linux/macOS (Using `nvm`)

-The recommended way to install Node.js on Linux and macOS is by using **nvm** (Node Version Manager), which allows you to easily switch between Node.js versions.

 1. Install `nvm`: